ryanpetrello/vimwhisperer/README.md

 # Vimwhisper

-A simple VIM plugin for AWS CodeWhisperer code completion support.
+A simple Vim plugin for AWS CodeWhisperer code completion support.

 ## Configuration and Authentication